LockyAndLockally/Locky.CSharp/README.md

 # Locky

 All questions in your team about how to properly use locks can be answered with "use Locky" from now on.
-It is very easy to use, because you can lock on strings.
+It is very easy to use, because you can lock on strings via synchronous and asynchronous methods.
 There is no risk of forgetting to assign something to a static field, because `Locky` is static itself (or use `Lockally`).

 Notes: